Nice to meet you.

 When conducting a situation analysis, a couple of things need to be considered.

-What is the present situation of the organization?
+What is the organization's present situation?

 What are the goals of the organization?